 About the author..

 Jeff Starr is a web developer, author, and educator specializing in web security and building awesome sites with WordPress.
-He co-authors the book and blog, Digging into WordPress, runs his own design company at Monzilla Media, and shares security and design articles here at Perishable Press.
+He co-authors the book and blog, Digging into WordPress, and is the author of The Tao of WordPress and .htaccess made easy.
+Jeff also runs his own design company at Monzilla Media, and shares security and design articles here at Perishable Press.

 About the site..